rafaelma/pgbackman/docs/manual.rst

 files can be used to implement PITR (Point in time recovery) backups and achieve a full disaster recovery solution.

-There are other solutions that can be used for managing PITR backups, such as PITRTools, OmniPITR, and Barman.
+There are several solutions that can be used for managing PITR backups, such as PITRTools, OmniPITR, and Barman.

 Logical backups